TimPietrusky/atelier/docs/conventions.md

 ### General interaction & persistence rules (agent playbook)

-- Single source of truth: Keep a single in‑memory store for UI; treat persistence (Dexie/OPFS) as an async side‑effect.
+- **Single source of truth**: Keep a single in‑memory store (Zustand) for UI; treat persistence as an async side‑effect through `StorageManager`.
 Never immediately re‑hydrate over in‑flight UI state.
+- **Write serialization** (NEW): `StorageManager` automatically serializes writes per workflow.
+No more concurrent write conflicts.
+- **Debouncing** (NEW): High-frequency updates (viewport, result history deletes) are automatically debounced by `StorageManager`.
-- Edge‑triggered commits: For high‑frequency interactions (drag, resize, slider), buffer changes and commit on an end signal (e.g., `dragging === false`, global `pointerup`, debounce idle).
+- Edge‑triggered commits: For high‑frequency interactions (drag, resize, slider), buffer changes and commit on an end signal (e.g., `dragging === false`, global `pointerup`).
 Avoid per‑frame writes.
-- Interaction guard: Pause store→UI remaps while a gesture is active (drag/resize/typing).
-Resume after the final commit to prevent oscillation.
+- Interaction guard: During drag/resize, preserve position/size from previous state but allow data (result, status, resultHistory) to flow through for real-time updates.
 - Preserve focus/selection: When remapping store entities into view components, copy transient UI flags (e.g., `selected`, focus) to avoid losing handles/carets.
-- No periodic clobbering: Avoid periodic DB→store or store→UI reconciliations while interacting.
-Reconcile only when idle or on explicit events.
+- **No cross-tab sync** (NEW): App is single-tab focused.
+Each tab operates independently.
+No more cross-tab hydration conflicts.
 - Deterministic hydration: Gate components that depend on hydrated data; render placeholders instantly (skeletons) for layout stability.
-- Sync hints before async data: On startup, prefer synchronous hints (e.g., sessionStorage) for initial selection; validate/repair with durable storage (Dexie) after hydration.
+- Sync hints before async data: On startup, prefer synchronous hints (e.g., sessionStorage) for initial selection; validate/repair with durable storage after hydration.
 - Idempotent updates: Ensure subscribers are idempotent; remaps should not create new identities or reset transient UI on every store tick.
-- Bounded persistence: Batch/transactional writes; coalesce multiple changes from a single gesture into one write.
+- Bounded persistence: `StorageManager` handles batching; coalesce multiple changes from a single gesture into one write at the app level before passing to storage.
-- Cross‑tab: Broadcast only minimal change signals; ignore older or concurrent updates when an interaction guard is active.

 ### Canvas interaction and persistence (ReactFlow)

 - Drag/move vs persist:
   - Do not persist node position continuously while dragging; commit once on drag end.
   - Use the change object's `dragging === false` (position events) as the commit signal.
+  - Use `queueMicrotask()` to defer the commit (not `setTimeout`).
 - Resize vs persist:
   - Treat `dimensions` changes as transient; buffer the latest width/height during resize and persist once on pointerup (resize end).
 Do not write on every `dimensions` event.
-  - Keep a simple interaction guard (e.g., `isInteractingRef`) to temporarily pause store→UI remaps while dragging/resizing.
-Resume remaps only after committing the final value to avoid oscillation.
+  - Keep a simple interaction guard (e.g., `isInteractingRef`) to temporarily pause store→UI position/size remaps while dragging/resizing.
 - Selection preservation:
   - When mapping store nodes back to ReactFlow nodes, preserve the previous `selected` state so the `NodeResizer` remains visible during interactions.
 - **Real-time data updates during interactions** (CRITICAL):